shantel-martinez/CNL_GWAS_GP2020/Data Analysis/CNL_GWAS_PHS.md

 Note: Position `pos` refers to the RefSeq v1.0 position.
 Refer to Adamski et al., [2020](https://doi.org/10.7554/eLife.55646) for a summary of the reference genomes and IWGSC et al., [2018](http://science.sciencemag.org/content/361/6403/eaar7191) for the v1.0 publication.

-Data included in **Table 2** of the publicatio only include PC = 0.
+Data included in **Table 2** of the publication only include PC = 0.
 Results from PC = 4 are in a supplementary table.

 **Table 2: Summary of QTN -log10p &gt; 5.36 in the FarmCPU GWAS analysis**